 Pros and Cons of Galvanizing vs. Metallizing

-Both have their options as well as downsides, which is best for you depending on your budget and project specifications.
-Here’s a review of the pros and cons to galvanizing vs. metallizing to guide your decision process.
+Both have their options as well as downsides.
+Which is best for you depends on your budget and project specifications.
+Here's a review of the pros and cons of galvanizing vs. metallizing to guide your decision process.

 But First, Why Zinc?